A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Related Works

-In the early years, applying reward-based training rules to the local learning of spiking neurons was the mainstream approach for Spiking-RL.
-Many works \cite{yuan2019reinforcement, bing2018end, fremaux2013reinforcement} are still being carried out using the R-STDP \cite{legenstein2008learning} method.
-However, they have a common problem that they are limited to shallow SNNs and are hard to apply to complex tasks.
-Bellec \cite{bellec2020solution} proposed a method called e-prop that advances Spiking-RL to complex tasks, but it needs to tune a lot of hyperparameters and is not suitable for the existing SNN training framework.
+To explore the reward mechanism in the brain, applying reward-based training rules to the local learning of spiking neurons \cite{yuan2019reinforcement,bing2018end,fremaux2013reinforcement,legenstein2008learning} was the mainstream approach for early SRL.
+However, they have the common problem that they are limited to shallow SNNs and are hard to apply to complex tasks.
+E-prop \cite{bellec2020solution} successfully advances SRL to complex tasks with good performance.
+However, it needs to tune a lot of hyperparameters, making it difficult to apply to different RL tasks.